Bitcoin-ABC/bitcoinabc.org/_posts/2022-09-29-avalanche-post-consensus.md

 Avalanche consensus.

-Node operators who wish to contribute to the eCash network by participating in Avalanche can set up a staking node by following our written [Avalanche Staking Tutorial](/2022-09-07-avalanche-staking-tutorial/), and the [Stake Proof video guide](https://youtu.be/3k5M4k8OF-I).
+Node operators who wish to contribute to the eCash network by participating in Avalanche can set up a staking node by following our written [Avalanche Tutorial](/2022-09-07-avalanche-tutorial/), and the [Stake Proof video guide](https://youtu.be/3k5M4k8OF-I).

 One of the characteristics of the Avalanche protocol is that its security relies on the nodes being well connected